 Using Quality Score to Guide Optimizations: Google Best Practices

-Six things that matter (and don’t) when it comes to ads quality
+What matters (and what doesn’t) when it comes to ads quality

 Remember that there are differences between auction-time quality and the 1-10 Quality Score number in your account.
 Learn these ad quality tips.